Skip to main content

 Limitations

-Track User metadata to understand and describe your User better.
+Track app User metadata to understand and describe your app User better.
 Examples are:

 • First and last name